 Judge Childers was elected as Circuit Court Judge in 1984, and re-elected in 1990, 1998, 2006 and 2014 and served as a Special Judge of the Tennessee Supreme Court Workers’ Compensation Panel and the Tennessee Court of Appeals.
+Judge Childers is a frequent presenter in Tennessee and nationally on the topics of Mindfulness in the Law; Vicarious Trauma; QPR Suicide Awareness & Prevention Training; and Mediation.
 In addition, Judge Childers served in the following leadership positions:

 - Past President of the Tennessee Judicial Conference, 1999-2000.